Bartering in India, Thailand, Bali or beyond; 5 Tips How To Barter When You Travel

 Final Thoughts on Bartering in Asia, or around the world

 Ok, guys so hopefully you’ll save yourself some cash if you listen to this.
 Never accept the first price, in fact never (or rarely) accept a deal from the first salesman (and always travel with insurance!).
 Let capitalism take control and they’ll bid themselves down to a fair price (not the cheapest price, remember that’s not what you’re looking for, be fair).
+You may be in the cheapest countries to visit in the world, so don’t push it too much.
 Before you know it, everybody wins.
 Good luck and have fun.

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!